bubkoo/html-to-image/README.md

-# html-to-img
+# html-to-image

-Generates an image from a DOM node using HTML5 canvas
+> Generates an image from a DOM node using HTML5 canvas.